 - Journal.
 Writing down your thoughts and emotions in a journal is therapeutic and can help to relieve stress.
 This act is a form of processing through your emotions so that you can let go of them.
 It will also make you more aware of your subconscious thoughts so that you’re better equipped to deal with them.

-[Recommended Reading: for more simple and easy ways to reduce stress and anxiety, read How to Reduce Stress and Anxiety Naturally: 5 Simple Practices].
+[Recommended Reading: for more simple and easy ways to reduce stress and anxiety, read 20 Easy Ways to Reduce Stress Naturally and Quickly (and Keep It Low)].

 Depression and Anxiety Disorders